The write path is your architecture

 );

-The key should mean: "For this user, this logical command may run once."
+The key carries a single meaning: for this user, this logical command may run once.

-The request hash matters because clients can accidentally reuse keys for different payloads.
-If the same key arrives with a different request body, return a conflict instead of guessing.
+The request hash matters because clients sometimes reuse keys for different payloads by accident.
+When the same key arrives with a different request body, return a conflict.
+That keeps the server honest about what each key actually represents.

 For worker handlers, make each effect idempotent too: